Lemventory/stockpile/Docs/SecurityStrategies.md

-# Cheeblr Security Documentation
+# stockpile Security Documentation

-This document outlines the security architecture, best practices, and implementation guidelines for the Cheeblr application when deployed on a public network.
+This document outlines the security architecture, best practices, and implementation guidelines for the stockpile application when deployed on a public network.

 ## Table of Contents